zmarkan/cicd-workshop/README.md

 ## Chapter 2 - Intermediate CI/CD

-In this section you will learn about the CircleCI orbs, and various other types of checks you can implement, as well as deploy your application!
+In this section you will learn about the CircleCI orbs, various other types of checks you can implement, test optimisations, as well as deploy your application!

 If you got lost in the previous chapter, the initial state of the configuration is in `.circleci/chapters/config_1.yml`.
 You can restore it by running `./scripts/chapter_1.sh`.